MBoustani/MagicMirror/README.md

 ## Step3:

 Configure weather API:

-Register on OpenWeatherMap API and get a key https://home.openweathermap.org/api_keys
+Register on OpenWeatherMap API and get a key.

+https://home.openweathermap.org/api_keys

-To find your city code id open this file and look for you city, then grab the `id` http://bulk.openweathermap.org/sample/city.list.json.gz
+To find your city code id open this file and look for you city, then grab the `id`.

+http://bulk.openweathermap.org/sample/city.list.json.gz

 Open file app.py and replace openweathermap_API_Key and city_id values.